UT-ITT/assignment-03-activity-recognition-marina-arne/README.md

 [3] lifting
 [4] jumpingjacks
 ```
-3. Press Button 1 to start the 10 secons capture
+3. Press Button 1 to start the 10 seconds capture
 4. Have fun doing something good for science (and your health)

 **How it works:**